 The product range in 1990 was chairs of type R-48, R-45, and R-58 plus tables of type R-40, R-70, R-90 + some pillows and shells.
 In 1994, Nordic Products AS has 12 employees.
 The same year, 12,000 chairs and 6,000 tables are delivered to the Olympics in Lillehammer.
 The company changed its name to Nordic Comfort Products AS in 1995.

-NCP becomes a partner in a joint venture project with Norad, where the company Grip Nordic will be established in Sri Lanka.
+NCP becomes a partner in a joint venture project with Norad in 1995, where the company Grip Nordic is established in Sri Lanka.
 The company laminates various furniture products in rubber wood, a waste product from the production of rubber products in Sri Lanka.

 During the period 1990 - 1999, the product range has been expanded to include chairs, tables, office chairs and office furniture to a total of about 55 product types.

 2000 - 2010

 The product portfolio is expanded and NCP launches the Rio chair in 2001/2002, a new plastic chair with a steel base.
 Rio quickly becomes a huge success and NCP's bestseller.

 NCP launches the "Inno" office chair in 2003, is one of our best-selling office chairs of all time.
 NCP reaches a turnover of 39.6 million in 2007, and the company needs more space - a separate assembly hall of 800 m2 was therefore built next to the warehouse.